mlanza/ai-literacy/301/06-feet-on-the-ground.md

 > “Message sent to your 2pm meeting.”

+And that was that.
+Not because we gave the AI a script.
+We didn’t.
+We didn’t hand it a checklist or design a playbook for running late.
+The prompt was human and loose.
+No steps, no scaffolding, just intent.

+What happened next — the querying, the lookup, the delivery — emerged not from rules, but from recognition.
+The model saw what was on the table and reached for what it needed.
+No one had to blaze the trail.
+No one had to choreograph the steps.

+That’s not how programs behave.
+That’s how interns behave — the good ones, the kind who look around, understand the tools, and move.
+The kind who don’t need constant instruction, because they can reason from the materials at hand.

+We didn’t plan for this exact ask.
+But the system held up anyway.
+And that, more than any single move, is what made it feel like a [moment](./04-magic-moments.md).

 ## Feet Spur the Loop

 Each loop was a single LLM turn.
 Every tool call was surfaced explicitly: